awsdocs/amazon-aurora-user-guide/doc_source/babelfish-create.md

 ## AWS CLI<a name="babelfish-create-cluster.CLI"></a>

-Before you create an Aurora DB cluster with Babelfish running using the AWS CLI, make sure to fulfill the required prerequisites, such as creating a parameter group\.
+When you create an Babelfish for Aurora PostgreSQL; using the AWS CLI, you need to pass the command the name of the DB cluster parameter group to use for the cluster\.
 For more information, see [DB cluster prerequisites](Aurora.CreateInstance.md#Aurora.CreateInstance.Prerequisites)\.

 Before you can use the AWS CLI to create an Aurora PostgreSQL cluster with Babelfish, do the following:
 + Choose your endpoint URL from the list of services at [Amazon Aurora endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/aurora.html)\.